-The moment I stepped out of the station I instantly noticed that something in the air was different.
-This turned out to be from the excitement that was emanating from the crowds of people that were in attendance, wandering around the endless rows of festival stalls.
-The stalls, lining both sides of the street, started at the station and stretched all the way down to the castle park, and at a point about halfway down from the station they then branched off towards the Hachiman Shrine.
+The moment I stepped out of the train I noticed an excitement in the air that was different than the normal “low-key” Ogaki atmosphere.
+This turned out to be from the energy that was emanating from the crowds of people that were in attendance, wandering around the endless rows of festival stalls.
+The stalls, lining both sides of the street, started at the station and stretched all the way down to the castle park and at a point about halfway down from the station they then branched off towards the Hachiman Shrine.
 Food stalls, game stalls, trinket stalls, alcohol stalls… there was everything you could possibly want.

-I decided to start towards the Hachiman Shrine area, and found that the yama festival floats were still being put together.
+I decided to start towards the Hachiman Shrine area and found that the yama festival floats were still being put together.
 Since it had been raining until late that morning I suspect that the festival was running a little bit behind schedule.
 I took the opportunity to take a look at the floats up close.
-The intricate detail and craftsmanship of the floats was amazing.
+The intricate details and craftsmanship of the floats were amazing.

-Maneuvering the floats around the crowded, cramped streets and bridges was a feat that was only possible through lots of practice and teamwork.
-Each float came with an escort from its respective neighborhood community that included float pushers, guides, flute players, and other personnel.
-Each neighborhood association had their own distinct uniform that distinguished them from other groups.
+Maneuvering the floats around the crowded, cramped streets and bridges is a feat that’s only possible with lots of practice and teamwork.
+Each float comes with an escort from its respective neighborhood community that include float pushers, guides, flute players, and other personnel.
+Each neighborhood association also has their own distinct uniform that distinguishes them from other groups.

 After taking a look at the festival floats I decided to wander to the Hachiman Shrine and see what was there.
-Even in the shrine’s grounds were festival stalls jammed into each nook and cranny available (there was even a haunted house).
+On the grounds of the shrine there were festival stalls jammed into just about every nook and cranny available (I even saw a haunted house).

-After passing through the initial stone torii, a traditional gate found in Japanese shrines, there was a natural water spring where you could find delicious, drinkable water.
-Using the funnels and scoops provided on one of the spring’s sides you could drink the water, or even fill a water bottle if you wanted to.
-Ogaki City is known as the “Water Capital,” and is famous for their many water springs and canals that run through the city.
-While locals have been drinking the pristine water from these springs since long ago, they are still open for visitors to come drink from so make sure to take a minute and sample some.
+After passing through the shrine’s torii, a traditional gate found at Japanese shrines, there was a water spring where you could find delicious, drinkable water.
+Using the funnels and scoops provided on one of the spring’s sides, you can drink the water or even fill your personal water bottle if you wanted to.
+Ogaki City is known as the “Water Capital” and is famous for their many water springs and canals that run through the city.
+Locals have been drinking the pristine water from these springs since long ago so you know it has to be tasty!

-At 7:00pm the festival-float lanterns were lit (this only occurs on the first day of the festival), and the festival continued on into the night.
-Luckily for me I was able to find a spot in front of the Hachiman Shrine’s front torii, and watched the floats pass by one at a time.
-When they passed by the torii they stopped in order to perform either a karakuri marionette show, or children’s kabuki.
+At 7:00 pm the festival-float lanterns are lit and the event continues on into the night.
+Luckily for me I was able to find a good spot in front of the Hachiman Shrine’s front torii, and watched the floats pass by one at a time.
+When they passed by the torii, they stopped in order to perform either a karakuri marionette show or traditional children dance performance.

-While the children’s kabuki was a treat to watch, my personal favorite was the karakuri marionette dolls.
-These dolls performed traditional Japanese folktales or other various feats such as writing “Congratulations Ogaki Festival for becoming an UNESCO Heritage” in real time with a brush and ink (in Japanese it was written with eight characters).
+While the dance performances were a treat to watch, my personal favorite was the karakuri marionette dolls.
+At the festival I attended the dolls performed traditional Japanese folktales or other various feats such as writing “Congratulations Ogaki Festival for becoming an UNESCO Heritage” in real time with a brush and ink (in Japanese it was written with eight characters).
 The mastery of the karukuri dolls was impressive, and the shows were all very entertaining to watch.

-The festival came to a close shortly after 9:00pm, which was good because I was tuckered out and ready to go home.
-If you didn’t get to make it to the festival this year then make sure to keep checking our Facebook page for information about next year’s festival, as well as other events that are happening in Gifu.
+The festival came to a close shortly after 9:00 pm, which was good because I was tuckered out and ready to go home.
+If you didn’t get to make it to the festival this year then make sure to keep checking our Facebook page for information about next year’s festival and other events that are happening in Gifu.